Vietnamese Rangers: 1965

+On 3 June a PAVN/VC battalion attacked Chau Hiep hamlet, a community of 1,700 people in western Gia Dinh province.
+The garrison, which numbered 80 Popular Forces soldiers, 63 rangers, and 36 Combat Youth, resisted the assault with air support.
+The South Vietnamese lost 15 killed, 53 wounded, and two missing many of whom were civilians.

-On the afternoon of 10 June 1965 during the Battle of Đồng Xoài, the 52nd Ranger Battalion was landed by helicopter 3 kilometres south of Đồng Xoài.
+On the afternoon of 10 June during the Battle of Đồng Xoài, the 52nd Ranger Battalion was landed by helicopter 3 km south of Đồng Xoài.
 While the lead company was ambushed by VC suffering heavy losses, the unit pushed on into Đồng Xoài reinforcing the defenders in the camp and repelling several night attacks by the VC.

+On 4 July, following reports of a reinforced VC battalion 10 km north of Vĩnh Châu, Bac Lieu province, the ARVN 21st Division launched an attack involving three infantry and two ranger battalions and a reconnaissance company.
+The battle continued until dark, but by the morning of the 5th, the VC were gone.
+The VC left behind 212 dead, 19 prisoners, 33 individual weapons, and two mortars.
+ARVN losses were 14 dead and 30 wounded.
+US losses were one dead and four wounded and one O-1B shot down.

-From 20–21 October 1965 the 22nd and 96th Ranger Battalions assisted in lifting the Siege of Plei Me.
+From 20 to 21 October the 22nd and 96th Ranger Battalions assisted in lifting the Siege of Plei Me.

-On 8 December 1965 the 11th Ranger Battalion participated in Operation Harvest Moon/Lien Ket 18 in the Quế Sơn Valley with the ARVN 1st Battalion, 5th Regiment 2nd Division and the US 3rd Marine Division's Task Force Delta.
+On 8 December the 11th Ranger Battalion participated in Operation Harvest Moon/Lien Ket 18 in the Quế Sơn Valley with the ARVN 1st Battalion, 5th Regiment 2nd Division and the US 3rd Marine Division's Task Force Delta.
 On the morning of 8 December the ARVN began their advance along Route 534 with the 1st Battalion on the left of the road and the 11th Rangers on the right.
 At 13:30 the Rangers walked into an ambush by the VC 70th Battalion which was overrun within 15 minutes, losing a third of their men, the remainder withdrew and established a defensive perimeter 1.2 km northwest and called for air support.
 The 1st Regiment was prevented from reinforcing the Rangers by intensive small arms and mortar fire and Marine airstrikes hit the VC positions.
 Later that day HMM-161 helicopters flew in the ARVN 6th Regiment, 2nd Division from Tam Kỳ to replace the 11th Rangers.
 The operation concluded on 20 December, the Marines had lost 45 killed, the ARVN 90 killed and 91 missing and the VC 407 killed and 33 captured.